Column $\ell_{2,0}$-norm regularized factorization model of low-rank matrix recovery and its computation: Numerical experiments

 \section{Numerical experiments}

-In this section we shall test the performance of Algorithm \ref{AMM} and \ref{HMAP} by applying them to matrix completion problems in a general sampling scheme, and our codes can be downloaded from \url{https://github.com/SCUT-OptGroup/UVFL20}.
-Notice that the matrix max-norm has been adopted in \cite{Lee10,Srebro10,Fang18} as a convex surrogate for the rank function, and the max-norm regularized approach was demonstrated in \cite{Fang18} to outperform the nuclear-norm based one for matrix completion and collaborative filtering under non-uniform sampling schemes.
-To confirm the efficiency of the column $\ell_{2,0}$-norm regularized model \eqref{MS-FL20}, we compare the obtained results with that of the ADMM developed in \cite{Fang18} for the SDP reformulation of the max-norm penalized LS model and that of the alternating least squares (ALS) method developed in \cite{Hastie15} for the factorized model \eqref{MC-Fnorm}.
-The ALS method has the same iterate steps as Algorithm \ref{MAPM} does except that the column $\ell_{2,0}$-norm in $\widehat{\Phi}_{\lambda,\mu}$ and the proximal term in Step 1 and 3 are removed.
-All the numerical tests of this section were performed in MATLAB on a desktop computer running on 64-bit Windows Operating System with an Intel(R) Core(TM) i7-7700 CPU 3.60GHz and 16 GB RAM.
+We shall test the performance of Algorithm \ref{AMM} and \ref{HMAP} by applying them to matrix completion problem in a general sampling scheme, and our codes can be downloaded from \url{https://github.com/SCUT-OptGroup/UVFL20}.
+Note that the matrix max-norm has been adopted as a convex surrogate for the rank function in \cite{Fang18,Lee10,Srebro10}, and the max-norm regularized approach was demonstrated in \cite{Fang18} to outperform the nuclear-norm convex relaxation method for matrix completion and collaborative filtering under non-uniform sampling schemes.
+To confirm the efficiency of the column $\ell_{2,0}$-norm regularized model \eqref{MS-FL20}, we compare the numerical results with those of the ADMM developed in \cite{Fang18} for the SDP reformulation of the max-norm penalized LS model and those of the alternating least squares (ALS) method \cite{Hastie15} for the factorized model \eqref{MC-Fnorm}.
+The ALS method has the same iterate steps as Algorithm \ref{MAPM} does except that the column $\ell_{2,0}$-norm in $\widehat{\Phi}_{\lambda,\mu}$ and the proximal terms in Step 1 and 3 are removed.
+The numerical tests were all performed in MATLAB on a desktop computer running on 64-bit Windows Operating System with an Intel(R) Core(TM) i7-7700 CPU 3.60GHz and 16 GB RAM.